 This is a paradigm shift in the understanding of electromagnetism on a molecular level:

-Tuning and enhancing the molecular weak field of a material using a designer electromagnetic field from an electrical coil using designer MP3 audio files.
+1. Tuning and enhancing the molecular weak field of a material using a designer electromagnetic field from an electrical coil using designer audio files.
+Visit the “Sample Frequencies” page and my YouTube channel for over 100 designer frequencies.

 The electromagnetic field from the electrical coil in your speaker is creating the precise field for tuning and not the subsequent mechanical sound wave frequencies.
 Sound is not necessary if one uses a coil-only device.
 However, for convenience and practicality use your computer audio speaker with sound.